-Our research and development expenses primarily consist of (i) salaries and benefits for our research and development employees, and (ii) share-based compensation and (iii) other expenses primarily including depreciation related to research use.
+Research and development expenses primarily consist of (i) salaries and benefits expenses incurred for research and development personnel, (ii) rental, general expenses and depreciation expenses associated with the research and development activities and (iii) share-based compensation.
 We expect our research and development expenses to remain stable as percentage of our revenue as we continue to upgrade IT technology and infrastructure to offer better user experience and gradually achieve the economies of scale.